Degeneration of globally hyperbolic maximal anti-de Sitter structures along rays: Background

 \subsection{GHMC anti-de Sitter manifolds}

-We are interested in a special class of manifolds locally isometric to $AdS_{3}$. \\ \\ We say that an anti-de Sitter three manifold $M$ is Globally Hyperbolic Maximal Compact (GHMC) if it contains an embedded closed, oriented surface $S$ of genus $\tau \geq 2$ that intersects every inextensible non-space-like curve in exactly one point, and if $M$ is maximal by isometric embeddings.
-It turns out that $M$ is necessarily diffeomorphic to a product $S \times \R$ (\cite{MR0270697}). \\ \\ We denote with $\mathcal{GH}(S)$ the deformation space of GHMC anti-de Sitter structures on $S\times \R$. \begin{teo}[(\cite{Mess})] $\mathcal{GH}(S)$ is parameterised by $\T(S) \times \T(S)$. \end{teo}
+We are interested in a special class of manifolds locally isometric to $AdS_{3}$. \\ \\ We say that an anti-de Sitter three manifold $M$ is Globally Hyperbolic Maximally Cauchy-compact (GHMC) if it contains an embedded closed, oriented surface $S$ that intersects every inextensible causal curve in exactly one point, and if $M$ is maximal by isometric embeddings sending a Cauchy surface to a Cauchy surface.
+It turns out that $M$ is necessarily diffeomorphic to a product $S \times \R$ (\cite{MR0270697}).
+Moreover, we will assume throughout the paper that $S$ has genus $\tau\geq 2$. \\ \\ We denote with $\mathcal{GH}(S)$ the deformation space of GHMC anti-de Sitter structures on $S\times \R$, i.e. the space of maximal globally hyperbolic anti-de Sitter metrics on $S\times \R$ up to diffeomorphisms isotopic to the identity. \begin{teo}[\cite{Mess}] $\mathcal{GH}(S)$ is parameterised by $\T(S) \times \T(S)$. \end{teo}